Calgary Food Bank

 Results and Impact

-While Ci highlights these key results, they may not be a complete representation of Calgary Food Bank’s results and impact.
+While Ci highlights these key results, they may not completely represent Calgary Food Bank’s full results and impact.

 My anchor